Pediatrics EMR Software

 Large Practices

-Larger group practices generally comprise more than fifteen or often twenty medical providers.
+Larger group practices generally comprise more than fifteen or, often, twenty medical providers.
 These practices usually provide medical services that fall under various medical specialties (Orthopedics, Pain Management, Surgery, Chiropractic Medicine, Family Medicine, etc.).
-Therefore, these practices require support for multiple users to access the system simultaneously and for the Scheduling software to accommodate multiple locations, providers, and resources such as Dialysis Chairs, procedure room allocation, etc. These practices also keep replacing or adding staff members and need a scalable solution.
+Therefore, these practices require support for multiple users to access the system simultaneously and for the Scheduling software to accommodate multiple locations, providers, and resources, such as dialysis chairs and procedure room allocation.
+These practices also keep replacing or adding staff members, and need a scalable solution.

 Hospitals or Enterprise Organizations

 These customers have the most elaborate list of requirements, which are usually documented in the form of an RFI or RFP to assess and shortlist vendors that can meet them.
-The requirements consist of features like inventory management modules, interface with local labs (LIS), machines, and diagnostic equipment along with drug dispensing (pharmacy management software) and electronic medication administration records (EMAR), etc.
+The requirements consist of features like inventory management modules, interface with local labs (LIS), machines, and diagnostic equipment, along with drug dispensing (pharmacy management software) and electronic medication administration records (EMAR), etc.

 Why Do Pediatric Practices Need EMR Software?

-Since the introduction of Meaningful Use, most healthcare practices simply have little or no choice but to convert their practice operations to EHR software.
+Since the introduction of Meaningful Use, most healthcare practices have little or no choice but to convert their practice operations to EMR software.
 However, most providers today select the EHR software that best suits their specific needs and must perform an extensive search to evaluate all available options before they find one that is suitable.
 Most potential EMR Software buyers in the market today have the following in common:

 1. Do not know what they are looking for

-2. Know exactly what they want but don’t know where to start or find it
+2. Know exactly what they want, but don’t know where to start or how to find it

 3. Relying on advice from colleagues using EMR software already

-Although #3 is ideal, every provider and practice workflow is unique and therefore what works for one provider may not suit the other.
+Although #3 is ideal, every provider and practice workflow is unique, and therefore, what works for one provider may not suit the other.
 “One size fits all” simply doesn’t apply in the world of healthcare IT.
-Software experts and industry specialists are an ideal source of information, and advice and ultimately ensure that the right decision is made.
+Software experts and industry specialists are an ideal source of information and advice, and ultimately ensure that the right decision is made.

 What to Look For in a Potential EMR Software?